justindeguzman/mongoose-connection/README.md

 	modelsFilePath: __dirname + '/models'
 }

-// Create the MongooseConnector object var mc = new MongooseConector(opts);
+// Create the MongooseConnection object var mc = new MongooseConnection(opts);

 // Connect to your database
 mc.connect()